ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## 2. Features

-The core Ixian Platform is comprised of three main Ixian Products: The Ixian DLT, the S2 Streaming network and the Spixi Instant Messaging Client.
-This document is concerned primarily with the Ixian DLT Product, but major features for all three sub-projects are listed to showcase the Ixian Advantage.
+The core Ixian Platform is comprised of three main Ixian Products: The Ixian DLT, the S2 Streaming network and Spixi, the Instant Messaging Client.
+This document is focused primarily on the Ixian DLT, but major features of all three components are described to showcase the advantage of the Ixian platform.

 ### Ixian DLT
  * Consensus-based block acceptance that allows the network to dynamically adjust the requirement for block validity.
 (Termed `Ixiac` algorithm.)
  * Fast and stable block validation and acceptance, based on the "Distributed Lockstep" method, which allows parallel computation by the distinct nodes.
- * Redacted Blockchain, which allows new nodes to join the network quickly and efficiently, without large downloads or massive recomputation.
+ * Redacted Blockchain, which allows new nodes to join the network quickly and efficiently, without requiring large downloads or massive recomputation to take place.
- * Hybrid consensus and Proof-of-Work algorithms, taking advantage of the former for low processing cost of network operation and the latter for rapid currency generation in the initial phases.
+ * Leveraging two distinct algorithms, consensus and Proof-of-Work.
+The former ensures low processing cost of network operation, while the latter is utilized for network protection and currency generation in the initial phases.

 ### Ixian S2
-* A new-age distribution technology, which enables content creators to reach prospective users with unprecedented ease.
+* A new and disruptive approach to distribution technology, which allows content creators to reach prospective users with unprecedented ease.
-* Dynamically adjusting and re-routing to automatically handle any workload optimally.
+* Dynamically adjusting the network and automatically re-routing data traffic to optimally handle any workload.
 * Supply-and-Demand driven: The participating S2 nodes receive payments for their broadcasting services based on the amount of data transferred.
 Market forces will increase or decrease the number of relay nodes based on demand.
 * End-to-end encryption: Private communication stays private.
-Messages cannot be decrypted except by the intended recipient(s), no matter how many S2 Nodes they may pass through.
+Messages cannot be decrypted by any third party, other than the intended recipient(s), regardless of how many S2 Nodes they may pass through.

 ### Spixi Instant Messaging Client
 * Decentralized architecture ensures practically no downtime.
-Backend is based on the Ixian DLT ledger and Ixian S2 broadcasting network to provide ultimate decentralization and security.
+Backend is based on the Ixian DLT and Ixian S2 streaming network to provide ultimate decentralization and security.
-* Cryptographically safe, which means that messages may only be read by the intended recipient.
+* Cryptographically secure, which means that messages may only be read by the intended recipient.
 * Multi-platform (PC, iOS, Android, others)
-* Closely tied with the Ixian DLT, enabling cryptocurrency wallet features right in the IM client.
+* Ixian DLT integration, which enables cryptocurrency wallet features right in the IM client.
 * Messages are not stored in any one country or central location.
-There is no legal entity which possesses all the messages, so no entity can meaningfully demand "decryption keys".
+There is no legal or corporate entity that possesses all of the messages, so no entity can meaningfully demand or obtain "decryption keys".

 ## 3. High-Level Overview

 ### Why is Ixian Different?
 Ixian is a completely new implementation of the blockchain concept.
-We have termed our method the 'Redacted Blockchain' and it differs from contemporary DLT technology in several key areas:
+We have termed our method the 'Redacted Blockchain' and it differs from contemporary implementations of DLT technology in several key areas:
-* Full Wallets are stored with every DLT Master node
+* Full Wallets are stored on every DLT Master node
 * Complete blockchain history is not required for normal operation
 * Presence list with all DLT Master nodes is stored and updated by each Master node
-* Signature Freeze, a method which allows nodes to keep signing already accepted blocks until a certain threshold (currently this is set to the most recent 5 blocks), but prevents tampering after that.
+* Signature Freeze, a method which allows nodes to keep signing blocks, which have alreadz been accepted up to a certain threshold (currently this is set to the most recent 5 blocks), but prevents tampering after that.
 * Completely custom code base - Ixian is not a fork of an existing project
 * Custom, new consensus algorithm for operation (`Ixiac`)
 * Ixian was designed from the ground up to support a large number of users